 It’s always better to give your local authority a ring as soon as you’ve decided to go ahead with the carport.
 Outline the sort of thing you have in mind, its dimensions, materials, and where it’s located on your premises and you should get an early indication of whether a permit is required, and whether you’ll be successful in getting one.

 Unless you’re installing a temporary carport, such as the ones outlined here (paid link), you’re probably interested in building a permanent carport, in which case you will need building plans.

-To obtain a building permit, you need a site plan of the carport, the structure’s size, and setbacks from the property lines.
+An application for a building permit for a carport will need to be accompanied by a plan of the carport, the structure’s size, and details of the property’s building lines.

-- You will need an application form and fee
+- You will need an application form and a fee

-If you are required to have a permit, you will need to obtain an application form and pay a fee (some authorities don’t require a fee for certain classes of development).
+If you are required to have a permit, you will need to obtain an application form and pay a permit fee (some authorities don’t require a fee for certain classes of development, and for others, there may be an additional charge for specific developments).
 This differs from place to place.